 What do you know about the products of our company?
 How would you describe them?

 It’s absolutely important to do an extensive research before this interview.
 Learn as much as you can about their products, try them out if possible, and try to learn also something about the competing products.
-You should try to find the USP, the unique selling proposition, something that makes their products stand out–or perhaps something that could, if they were marketed in a proper way, or released at different time.
+You should try to find the USP, the unique selling proposition, something that makes their products stand out–or perhaps something that could–if they were marketed in a proper way, or released at a different time, before the competition released something similar.

 * Special Tip: To know how to answer the questions, and to come up with a great answer on a big day, are two different things.
 If you aren’t sure about your answers, or experience anxiety before the start of your interview, have a look at our eBook, the Product Analyst Interview Guide.
 Multiple great answers to 25 most common interview questions for Product Analysts will make your life much easier on the big day.
 Thank you for checking it out!